-Physical Therapy and Joint injections are the preferred method when it comes to managing the signs and symptoms of chronic hip pain.
-In the case of the severe chronic pain a surgery might be an option.
-We always consider a non-invasive treatment options first before we turn to more invasive procedures like minimally invasive surgery.
+Physical Therapy and Joint injections are the preferred methods when it comes to managing the signs and symptoms of chronic hip pain.
+In the case of severe chronic pain a surgery might be an option.
+We always consider non-invasive treatment options first before we turn to more invasive procedures like minimally invasive surgery.

-Pain Physicians NY (Brooklyn & NYC) provides a full range of advanced rehabilitation and pain management services including electrical nerve stimulation for chronic hip pain among latest cutting edge procedures: Body Composition Analysis, High Tech Shockwave Therapy, groundbreaking Interstitial Laser Therapy.
+Pain Physicians NY (Brooklyn & NYC) provides a full range of advanced pain management services including ultrasound-guided injections for chronic hip pain among the latest cutting edge procedures: PRP and Stem Cell Therapy treatment, and Radiofrequency Ablation.

 Around the midriff is the largest ball-and-socket joint in the human body, which provides a connection between the femurs of both legs to the pelvic bone.
-A cushion of cartilage along the joint helps to keep the leg movements smooth and frictionless, but with time, it’s bound to wear off which causes a hip pain.
+A cushion of cartilage along the joint helps to keep the leg movements smooth and frictionless, but with time, it’s bound to wear off which causes hip pain.

 When that happens, you might start to experience the symptoms of chronic hip pain, which could manifest in either of these areas: